networksetcetera/LODS/demo11_draft.md

     sb_client.create_queue("taskqueue")
     ```
-    >Note: You will need to substitute your vale for <Connection_string>
+    >Note: You will need to substitute your value for <Connection_string>

 1. Login to your Azure account
     ```